 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 If you take a distribution of your ASA Only account when you leave employment, the non-vested portion of your variable rate (employer share) account will be forfeited.
-Prior service will be reinstated to your account if you return to ASA Only covered employment.
+Prior service will be reinstated to your account if you return to ASA Only-covered employment.
 Forfeitures of non-vested monies are not reinstated to your account even if you return to ASA Only-covered employment.

-You are considered inactive if you are no longer working in an ASA Only covered position.
+You are considered inactive if you are no longer working in an ASA Only-covered position.
 You are considered suspended if you are inactive, your account has not received contributions for 20 years or more and you are at least 63 years of age.
 We will verify your address in order to make a distribution to you from your account.
-If you or your beneficiary is not located, the money in your account shall be credited to INPRS until you or your beneficiary claims the money.
+If you or your beneficiary are not located, the money in your account shall be credited to INPRS until you or your beneficiary claims the money.
 There will be no further interest credits or earnings after the money is transferred to INPRS.

 Leaving ASA Only-covered employment requires you to make important decisions regarding your retirement savings.
 This section explains the issues you will need to consider if you leave a covered position and separate from service.